 - Original intent behind contracts and legislation.

 Dr. Stevens completed her Ph.D. in 2008 at the University of California, Davis.
 In addition to running her consulting business, she is very active in local land use and other issues.
-She served for five years on Boise’s Historic Preservation Commission, with three years as its chair, and an additional five years on Boise’s Planning and Zoning Commission, with two years as its chair.
-She teaches classes at Boise State University, and currently serves on the Idaho State Historical Records Advisory Board, the Consulting Committee of the National Council on Public History, and the Steering Committee of the Idaho Environmental Forum.
+She served for five years on Boise’s Historic Preservation Commission, with three years as its chair, and has served on Boise’s Planning and Zoning Commission for more than five years, with two years as its chair.
+She teaches classes at Boise State University, where she is a Professor of the Practice; she is also Affiliate Faculty in the Department of History at the University of Washington.
+Dr. Stevens currently serves on the Idaho State Historical Records Advisory Board, the Consultant’s Committee of the National Council on Public History, and the Public History Committee of the Western History Association.
 One of her essays on the history of urban planning in Portland, Oregon recently appeared in an anthology published by Routledge.

 She and her husband John have two children whom they adore and love to take hiking and exploring in the wild lands of Idaho.